peiris/peiris/README.md

 ### Side Projects

-- 🖊️ OneWrite _(Work in Progress)_ - A multi-tenant SaaS application for Professionals to build and deploy a portfolio website faster.
+- 🖊️ OneWrite _(Work in Progress)_ - A SaaS application for Professionals to build and deploy a portfolio faster.
-- 🎨 WhatTheHex - A simple web application to get a name for any given Hex color code. [[WhatTheHex.app](https://www.whatthehex.app)]
+- 🎨 [[WhatTheHex.app](https://www.whatthehex.app)] - A simple web application to get a name for any given Hex color code.
-- 📖 GitWhois - Extract a detailed overview from any public github repository. [[GitWhois.com](https://www.gitwhois.com)]
+- 📖 [[GitWhois.com](https://www.gitwhois.com)] - Extract a detailed overview from any public github repository.

 ### About me

 - 🌱 I'm an ambivert.
-Sometimes I enjoy coding while listening to music for days without leaving the home.
-And sometimes I can't get enough of traveling and discover new places.
-So I'm Both IT.
 - 🏝 I LOVE beaches.
-- ⛰ Also mountains.
+- ⛰ Also Mountains.
-- 📸 I also sometimes publish pictures I capture. [[Instagram B&W](https://www.instagram.com/peiris__) / [Unsplash](https://unsplash.com/@peiris)]
+- 📸 Sometimes I publish the pictures I capture. [[Instagram B&W](https://www.instagram.com/peiris__) / [Unsplash](https://unsplash.com/@peiris)]

 ### How to reach me